 How Does Gestational Diabetes Affect Pregnant Women?

-If you develop gestational diabetes while pregnant, it’s important that it’s diagnosed and treated properly.
+If you develop gestational diabetes while pregnant, it’s important that it is diagnosed and treated properly.
 Pregnant women with gestational diabetes are at risk for:

-Preeclampsia is a severe health complication, marked by excessively high blood pressure.
+Preeclampsia is a severe health complication, marked by excessively high blood pressure and protein in the urine.
 It can also lead to organ damage and is life-threatening to both mother and infant.
 Other complications of preeclampsia may include:

 - Placental abruption

 - Poor blood flow to the placenta